Are you ready to become a bad content writer?

 This goes without saying, doesn’t it?

-A good, attention-grabbing headline is perhaps the most imperative part of content writing for any writer, novice or experienced.
+A good, attention-grabbing headline is perhaps the most imperative part of the content writing for any writer, novice or experienced.
 That said, I wonder when I see many content writers not adhering to this simple yet significantly vital part of content writing.
-If you are a content writer and want to make sure that what you write gets attention of your readers, then in all likelihood, you must write your content impressively.
+If you are a content writer and want to make sure that what you write gets the attention of your readers, then in all likelihood, you must write your content impressively.
 And giving your write-up a catchy headline is the most important thing you can ever think you should do to your writing.

 I also believe that giving a catchy heading to your content is not the only thing you win the trust of your readers, as you have to justify the topic with references and sources substantiating your say loud and clear.
 But then again, who guesses the inside stuff of your content unless they read it first?